grayerbeard/house-power-log/README.md

 # Diary
 March 23rd:

 Set up GitHub Repositary based on a working Python script that does seem to get data OK from CT.
 Now starting to work out algorithm for setting gains to use for ADS1015 to adjust for varying load.
-Also will need to develope method to deretmin rms current form input scans.
+Also will need to develope method to determine rms current fr0m input scans.